 There is nothing magical about the support group process – it is a tool, but we have to use the tool.
-There are things a support cannot do: It cannot do your recovery for you.
+There are things a support group cannot do: It cannot do your recovery for you.
 Only you can do your recovery.
-But a good support group can offer a safe evironment to try out the new skills you are learning, allow you to learn from the experience, strength and hope of others and support you as you take the next step in your recovery.
+But a good support group can offer a safe environment to try out the new skills you are learning, allow you to learn from the experience, strength and hope of others and support you as you take the next step in your recovery.

 Take what works and leave the rest.
-There will be probably be stuff that is unhelpful in any group.
+There will probably be stuff that is unhelpful in any group.
 Expect that.
 It does not mean that group participation is a bad idea for you.
 Focus on what works.
 You can take the next step in your own recovery even in less than optimal circumstances.

 If there are no written group guidelines which establish confidentiality as an requirement for all group participants, ask questions.
 You have a right to know the ‘rules of the game’.

 Keep coming back!
 We all have times when it just doesn’t seem like it’s helping.
-Learn to distrust the inner voice that says “I can’t change” or “I’m not getting it right” or “my problems are so different from everyone elses” or “I’m not getting better fast enough”.
+Learn to distrust the inner voice that says “I can’t change” or “I’m not getting it right” or “my problems are so different from everyone else” or “I’m not getting better fast enough”.
 It can be hard work sometimes – but you are worth it!
-You are a precious, lovable, fallable child of God, a unique and irreplaceable treasure!
+You are a precious, lovable, fallible child of God, a unique and irreplaceable treasure!
 You are worth all the hard work.

 The best referrals to groups will come from someone you know who is already a member of a group.
 If you do not know of any church-based ministries, however, don’t hesitate to start by phoning the larger congregations in your community.
 Remember that a church which you would not consider attending regularly may nevertheless have a support group ministry which is well suited to your needs.